nihole/wg_examples/wiki/examples_nw_2.md

 There is no strong dependency here, because in fact there are many possible reasons why Alice did not open the door.

-We can question this statement also creating new 'wave' or 'waves' of contradictions and proofs but for example purpose we considered that statements as a truth.
+We can question this statement by also creating a new "wave" or "wave" of contradiction and evidence, but, in this example, we decided to consider this statement as true.
 We believe Eve that she really 'yesterday at 7 p.m.
 Eve came to Alice, rang the doorbell, but nobody opened'.

 In this case this statement is a **dead-end node**.